anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

 ![modeling stage](figures/course1/week1/modeling_stage.png)

 - In research/academia work, you tend to keep the data fixed and vary the code and hyperparameters.
-- in product teams, it can be more efective to keep the code fixed and vary the data
+- in product teams, it can be more effective to keep the code fixed and vary the data

 #### Deployment stage

-Example of an architecture for speech recognition product.
+Example of architecture for speech recognition product.

 ![deployment stage](figures/course1/week1/deployment_stage.png)